Loading

 Prelude

 Veertien Strome was - with Mafeking, Colesberg, Stormberg, and the Natal front - one of the positions where Boer forces were held in check at their Republics' borders by the British during the Battle of Paardeberg (18–27 February 1900).
 After the fall of Kimberley on 15 February 1900, Sarel du Toit had on the orders of president Kruger of February 20, 1900, taken up a position up north near Veertien Strome on the Vaal River.
 Veertien Strome is located on the border of Griqualand West and the South African Republic (Transvaal) to the north of Kimberley.
-The aim was to prevent, together with general J.J.M.
-Breytenbach with his Cape rebels from Griqualand West, the British from crossing the river and entering Transvaal.
+The aim was, in collaboration with general J.J.M.
+Breytenbach and his Cape Rebels from Griqualand West, to prevent the British from crossing the Vaal River and entering the Transvaal.

 On April 7, 1900, Transvaal president Kruger requested Orange Free State president Steyn to move 1000 burghers from Transvaal out of their defensive position near Brandfort north of Bloemfontein to attack the railway in the back of lord Methuen and forestall his advance to Veertien Strome.
 However, Steyn refused.
 Kruger was anxious that the British would break through, not in Natal, where Buller's troops posed a relatively lesser risk, but in the southwest at Norvalspont, Modderrivier, and Veertien Strome.
 Therefore he urged Louis Botha and his generals at the Natal front to attack fiercely, like Christiaan de Wet at Sannapos (Kroonspruit, March 31, 1900) and Mostertshoek near Reddersburg (April 3–4, 1900), forcing the British to send troops threatening Veertien Strome to Natal.